310mc/https-310mc.github.io-tl/source/_posts/motor_show/epilogue.md

 That’s why I’m able to press forward.
 I’m in no way some empty shell anymore.

 I’ve always loved cool stuff.
-Like the ever reliable, strong Taishou— the mighty and wild tiger, the rough and awesome cars…
+Like the ever reliable, strong Taishou — the mighty and wild tiger, the rough and awesome cars…

-Yearning for them, I reached out— and lived my life nuzzling close to them for comfort, if nothing else.
+Yearning for them, I reached out — and lived my life nuzzling close to them for comfort, if nothing else.

 But no amount of cool stuff around me could *make* me cool.
 In the end, I was nothin' but a housecat with painted stripes.